 It should be noted that month-to-month unemployment rates can be noisy due to rates of labor force reentry, the reimplementation of some mobility restrictions, as well as a slowdown in the recovery of temporary unemployment.
-In particular, we estimated that up to 80 percent of the increase in unemployment from February to May was likely due to temporary rather than permanent layoffs after incorporating workers who were counted as employed but not at work-indicating they may be on temporary layoff-and adding in the excess number of workers who are not in the labor force but want a job.
-As of March 2021, we estimated that up to 31 percent [March emp sit] of remaining unemployed workers are still on temporary layoff.
-Notably, this corresponds with higher levels of permanent unemployment, as there are now 4.2 million workers in March 2021 who lost their jobs and are not on temporary layoff, up from 2 million in February of 2020.
-Similarly, 4.2 million unemployed workers as of March have been unemployed for 27 weeks or more, roughly 43 percent of all unemployed workers.
+In particular, we estimated that up to 80 percent of the increase in unemployment from February to May of 2020 was likely due to temporary rather than permanent layoffs after incorporating workers who were counted as employed but not at work-indicating they may be on temporary layoff-and adding in the excess number of workers who are not in the labor force but want a job.
+As of March 2021, we estimated that up to 23 percent of remaining unemployed workers were still on temporary layoff.
+Notably, this corresponds with higher levels of permanent unemployment, as there were 4.2 million workers in March 2021 who lost their jobs and are not on temporary layoff, up from 2 million in February of 2020.
+Similarly, 4.2 million unemployed workers as of March had been unemployed for 27 weeks or more, roughly 43 percent of all unemployed workers at that time.
+By June, following the roll-out of the ARP, just 4.0 million workers who lost their jobs were not on temporary layoff, matching the June estimate for workers unemployed for 27 weeks or more.

-5 We recognize there are well-documented shortcomings with this data during the pandemic, as highlighted in a November 2020 GAO report.
+&lt;sup>5 We recognize there are well-documented shortcomings with this data during the pandemic, as highlighted in a November 2020 GAO report.
 This includes a divergence between the number of claims and the number of individuals claiming benefits, and inconsistencies in state reporting frequencies which may have a significant impact on the changes in claims numbers from week to week.

-6 The U.S. Department of Labor has recognized reporting issues with the PUA program, which has also impacted the accuracy of regular UI claims data.
+&lt;sup>6 The U.S. Department of Labor has recognized reporting issues with the PUA program, which has also impacted the accuracy of regular UI claims data.
 Again, see the November 2020 GAO report for more details.